aws-samples/vpc-lattice-strangler-cfn-templates/README.md

 # License <a name="License"></a>

-This library is licensed under the MIT-0 License.
+This library is licensed under the Apache 2.0 License.

 # FAQ